-15. All documents reflecting outstanding accounts receivable that third parties are obligated to pay to you.
+15. All documents are reflecting outstanding accounts receivable that third parties are obligated to pay to you.

-16. All documents reflecting safe deposit boxes currently rented by or accessible to you.
+16. All documents are reflecting safe deposit boxes currently rented by or accessible to you.

 17. All life insurance policies and information relating to those policies entered into by you.

-21. All documents reflecting federal social security benefits paid to you.
+21. All documents are reflecting federal social security benefits paid to you.

-22. All documents reflecting payments to you by pension or vacation funds.
+22. All documents are reflecting payments to you by pension or vacation funds.

-23. All documents reflecting payments to you by state unemployment or workers’ compensation agencies.
+23. All documents are reflecting payments to you by state unemployment or workers’ compensation agencies.